Cautious optimism as US and Russia 'on path to understanding each other's Ukraine positions' | DW | 21.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-After a new round of security talks in Geneva, US and Russia agree to further diplomatic talks to diffuse the crisis in Ukraine.
+After a new round of security talks in Geneva, the US and Russia have agreed to further diplomatic talks to defuse the conflict with Ukraine.

 Antony Blinken and Sergey Lavrov shake hands before a new round of talks to diffuse the crisis in Ukraine

-US Secretary of State Antony Blinken and Russia's Foreign Minister Sergey Lavrov met in Geneva for a new round of high-stake security talks focussed on averting the crisis in Ukraine.
+US Secretary of State Antony Blinken and Russian Foreign Minister Sergey Lavrov met in Geneva for a new round of high-stakes security talks focused on averting the crisis in Ukraine.

-Referring to the talks as "frank and substantive”, he added that US President Joe Biden would be ready to meet his Russian counterpart Vladimir Putin if that would resolve the conflict in Ukraine further.
+Referring to the talks as "frank and substantive," Blinken said US President Joe Biden would be ready to meet his Russian counterpart, Vladimir Putin, if that would resolve the conflict in Ukraine further.

 The Kremlin wants NATO and its allies to ban Ukraine and former Soviet nations from joining NATO.
 Its security demands, which were laid out in December last year, also call on NATO to scale back its activities in Eastern Europe.